"Collier ... is so well-equipped academically that his sleight-of-hand solos already are a fascinating study." -Leonard Feather, Los Angeles Times-

 Collier has also recorded several educational albums for Music Minus One and Studio 4 Music and has presented over 300 jazz concerts in public schools around Washington State for the Arts In Education Program of the state Arts Commission.
 In 1980, Collier was presented with an “Outstanding Service To Jazz Education” award by the National Association of Jazz Educators, and over the past thirty years, he has won 23 ASCAP Popular Panel Awards for his various jazz and percussion compositions.

-During the past few years, Tom has been playing vibes with The Silver-Tongued Devils, an R&B band fronted by former Wailers’ guitarist John Hanford and featuring bassist/vocalist Tim Scott (The Reputations, Red House), veteran studio saxophonist Jon Goforth, and drummers Chris Leighton and/or Ben Smith (formerly of Heart).
+In recent years, Tom has been playing vibes with The Silver-Tongued Devils, an R&B band fronted by former Wailers’ guitarist John Hanford and featuring bassist/vocalist Tim Scott (The Reputations, Red House), veteran Seattle jazz saxophonist Jay Thomas and drummer Ben Smith (formerly of Heart, Taj Mahal, and many more)